FREQUENTLY ASKED QUESTIONS

 Is there a Payment Plan for season passes?

-Yes!
-The Peak Pass Payment Plan option is only available when passes are purchased by the early bird deadline of April 30, 2019.
+Yes, and no!
+The Peak Pass Payment Plan option was only available for passes purchased by the early bird deadline of April 30, 2019.
 The payment plan applies to season passes and some resort-specific seasonal lesson program add-on products only.

 Are there any fees associated with the Payment Plan?